quicwg/multipath/draft-ietf-quic-multipath.md

 on the path carry a Destination CID selected by the peer from the list provided to that peer.

 The relation between packet number spaces and paths is fixed.
-CIDs are separately allocated for each Path Identifier.
-Rotating the destination CID on a path does not change the path identifier.
+CIDs are separately allocated for each Path ID.
+Rotating the connection ID on a path does not change the Path ID.
 NAT rebinding, though it changes the 4-tuple of the path, also does not change the path identifier.
-The packet number space does not change when CID rotation happens within a given Path ID.
+The packet number space does not change when connection ID rotation happens within a given Path ID.

 Data associated with the transmission and reception on a given path can be associated to either the "path state", or to the